Say's phoebe: Behaviour and ecology

-This bird is similar to the eastern phoebe.
+Say's phoebe is similar to the eastern phoebe.
 It sallies from a perch to catch insects in mid-air.
-It also hovers American kestrel-like and dips its tail while perched.
-The Say's phoebe also likes to feed just above the water's surface.
+It also hovers American kestrel–like and dips its tail while perched.
+Say's phoebe also likes to feed just above the water's surface.
 They eat insects almost exclusively, but have been known to eat berries.

-Say's phoebes nest in the typical phoebe fashion.
+Say's phoebe nest in the typical phoebe fashion.
 They attach their nests under bridges, canyon walls, wells and abandoned mine shafts.
 The nest is made by the female and is cup-shaped.
 It is made of grass, forbs, moss and plant fibers lined with hair and other fine materials.
 She lays three to seven, but usually four or five, white, mostly unmarked, eggs.
 Some have red spots.
 The eggs are roughly 0.8 in.

 Breeding

-Say's Phoebes have been found to breed anytime between late March and late August.
+Say's phoebes have been found to breed anytime between late March and late August.
 They have a broad range of breeding elevation, including anywhere from 300 to 1800 meters.
 Their preferred breeding ground is open, arid country.
 Their breeding grounds are very wide—spanning throughout the western continental North America as far north as arctic Alaska to as far south as central Mexico.

-Diet
+Food and feeding

-This species' diet is primarily insects.
-These insects include grasshoppers, flies, crickets, beetles and bees.
+The diet is primarily insects.
+These include grasshoppers, flies, crickets, beetles and bees.
 However, it is disputed whether honey bees are actually suitable aspects of their diets.
 Their techniques for catching prey including taking it midair or pouncing on the insects while they are on the ground.
-They have also been observed to have consumed small fish at times.
-The diets of adult Say's Phoebes varies from that of nestlings, with the latter consuming a higher share of soft foods.
+They have also been observed to have consumed small fish.
+The diets of adult Say's phoebes varies from that of nestlings, with the latter consuming a higher share of soft foods.

 Communication

-Like other Sayornis species, the Say's Phoebe is known to use "song-like" displays as its main form of communication.
+Like other Sayornis species, Say's phoebe is known to use "song-like" displays as its main form of communication.
 Their singing is characterized as having a very loud pitch to begin and then slowly leveling off into a more steady pitch.
-This initial peak pitch is a distinctive trait to the Say's Phoebe compared to its other Sayornis counterparts.
+This initial peak pitch is a distinctive trait to Say's phoebe compared to its other Sayornis counterparts.
 They generally use this form of communication to countersing other birds, make its presence known when patrolling its territory, and in during the early stages of mating season.
 Almost all males do the singing; however, a select few females engage in singing as well.
-Often times, the Say's Phoebe will sing while hovering over an open field.
+Often times, Say's phoebe will sing while hovering over an open field.